-- Plug one end of the Ethernet cable into the LAN port of the modem.
+- Plug one end of the Ethernet cable into the LAN port (usually yellow color) of the modem.

 - Plug the other end of the Ethernet cable into the computer, use a USB Ethernet adapter if the computer does not have an Ethernet port.

 - Recommended – Turn off the wireless on the computer, so that it switches to the wired connection instead.